SSAE 16 SOC 1 Type II & SOC 2 Type I Certification

-Our SSAE 16 Type II compliance report provides an excellent overview of all of our security systems and controls.
-While many of our competitors claim compliance with SAS 70 and SSAE 16 Type II, we are one of the only companies in the industry providing full access to our attestation reports and other relevant documents.
+Our SSAE 16 SOC 1 Type II & SOC 2 Type I compliance reports provide an excellent overview of all of our security systems and controls.
+While many of our competitors claim compliance with SAS 70 and SSAE 16, we are one of the only companies in the industry providing full access to our attestation reports and other relevant documents.

 We also post our certification documents online, and by using advanced networks and staff security protocols, we have developed an effective long-term strategy to maintain excellent security systems at our facilities.
 We always use appropriate methods to protect data, and when using our services, you will always get the peace of mind that comes from working with a secure provider.

-The Importance of SSAE 16 Type II SOC 1 Data Recovery
+The Importance of SSAE 16 Certification for Data Recovery

 SSAE stands for Statement on Standards for Attestation Engagements.
 As of June of 2011, SSAE 16 is the active attestation standard for security systems with confidential payment data.